PeterHolderrieth/Steerable_CNPs/README.md

 vector field.

-The model consists of an encoder called **EquivDeepSet** and a decoder which is an equivariant neural network of the form outlined in the work of [Weiler et al.](https://arxiv.org/abs/1911.08251).
+The model consists of an encoder called **EquivDeepSet** and a decoder which is an equivariant neural network of the form outlined in the work of [Weiler et al](https://arxiv.org/abs/1911.08251).

+## Experiments

+We tested our model on two data sets: a Gaussian process regression task and real-world weather data.

 ## Links
 - We used [PyTorch](https://https://pytorch.org/) as a library for automatic differentation.
-- We made use the library [E(2)-Steerable CNNs](https://github.com/QUVA-Lab/e2cnn)
+- We made use of the library [E(2)-Steerable CNNs](https://github.com/QUVA-Lab/e2cnn)
-provided for any group-related objects.
+for any group-related tasks.
 - We used the [ERA5](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-land?tab=overview) data set giving grided global weather data.

 ## Structure of the repository